ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ## Pairplot
-We have opted to remove the one hot encoded data in our pairplot as it takes much to long to load if we do.
+Now, we visualize the pairwise relationships between variables to identify potential patterns and correlations.

 ![png](./data/img/output_27_1.png)

-Some interesting things to note from our pair plot include:
+Key observations from our pair plot analysis:
-- That discussion and acceptence rate seem most corrolated with difficulty.
+- There appears to be a significant correlation between discussion, acceptance rate, and difficulty.
-- Likes and dislikes are inversely coorolated.
+- Likes and dislikes are inversely correlated.
-- non-faang count and frequency look to be positively corrolated.
+- The count of non-FAANG companies and problem frequency seem to have a positive correlation.

-But our pairplot isn't giving us a ton of stuff relevant information for our goal.
-So thats why we move on to our heat map/corrolation matrix.
+However, the pair plot does not provide provide substantial information relevant to our goal.
+Therefore, we will proceed to examine the data using a heatmap/correlation matrix to gain more insights.

 ## Coorrolation Matrix
-We now move onto our corrolation matrix, which we hope will give us a little more insight into our data.
-We need to start by normalizing our data.
-We use minmax normalization since only some of our data looks to be normally distributed.
+Transitioning to the correlation matrix analysis, our aim is to gain deeper insights into the relationships between variables.
+We begin by normalizing our data, for which we have chosen min-max normalization since not all our data is normally distributed.